Alexandria Housing Authority

-Alexandria Housing Authority is a Public Housing Agency in Alexandria, Louisiana that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 18th, 2019, Alexandria Housing Authority has 1 waiting lists that are open now or opening soon.
+Alexandria Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 9th, 2020, Alexandria Housing Authority has 1 waiting lists that are open now or opening soon.

 Alexandria Housing Authority serves Alexandria.

 Holiday Alert: Housing Authority offices may be closed on January 18, 2021, in observance of Martin Luther King Jr. Day.